All Episodes

 I've been remarkably consistent.

-Now I've grown and changed in a few areas.
+Now, I've grown and changed in a few areas.

-And you know, now I think the times call for a more combative conservative.
+And, you know, now I think the times call for a more combative conservative.

-Being nice, Mitt Romney taught us.
+Being nice, Mitt Romney taught us, didn't work.

-They're still going to call you racist and sexist and go back and talk about cutting your kid's hair in high school.
+They're still going to call you racist and sexist and go back and talk about cutting your kids' hair in high school and binders full of women's resumes.

 Very, very carefully.